whoisEllie/FPSCore/README.md

 ### getting help
 The best place to get support is the [EMMA Discord Server](https://discord.gg/MzxdZd2WqR), which includes additional features such as a GPT-4 powered assistant and the ability to suggest features and report bugs.

-Alternate means of support are:
+Alternate means of getting support are:
 - [emailing me](mailto:contact@emmadocs.dev)
 - creating a github issue
 - asking a question using the marketplace